 3. Thread the needle

-Tip: Use the plier to flatten one end of the plug strip, get it partly in the eyelet, then again use the pliers to pull it halfway through.
+Tip: Use the pliers to flatten one end of the plug strip, get it partly in the eyelet, then pull it halfway through.

 Tip: Be firm but gentle — you don’t want to hit the inside of the rim too hard, if at all.